camlbrown/AutoMD-SAXS/README.md

 ```bash
 mdp_files/
 ```
 GROMACS .mdp parameter files for each simulation stage.
-These templates work “out of the box,” but more experienced MD practitioners may wish to tailor these parameters to their specific system or research needs.
+These templates work “out of the box,” but more experienced MD users may wish to tailor these parameters to their specific system or research needs.

 ## Citation